-3. At the beginning of a negotiation, tell your counterpart to stop you if you are being unfair to them.
+- At the beginning of a negotiation, tell your counterpart to stop you if you are being unfair to them.
 They will already relax.

-Sales: if you can get people to tell you their real problem, you can sell them a vision of their problem that leaves your proposal as the perfect solution.
+If you can get people to tell you their real problem, you can sell them a vision that leaves your offer as the perfect solution.

 Loss aversion: we hate losing much more than we like to win.